Aadya2901/symp-sense/README.md

 ![About SympSense](screenshots/about-us.png)

-SympSense was created to rethink how people interact with AI-generated health information.
+SympSense was created to rethink how people interact with AI-generated healthcare information.

-Rather than producing confusing or alarming chatbot outputs, we focused on building a platform that prioritizes:
+Rather than overwhelming users with confusing or emotionally stressful outputs, we focused on building a system that prioritizes:

-- 🧠 Clarity
+* 🧠 Clarity
-- 🧘 Calmness
+* 🧘 Calmness
-- 🛡️ Trust
+* 🛡️ Trust
-- 🔍 Transparency
+* 🔍 Transparency
-- ⚡ Responsible AI behavior
+* ⚡ Responsible AI behavior

-👉 A human-centered healthcare AI system that supports users while respecting the role of healthcare professionals.
+* 💜 Human-centered interaction

+The result is a healthcare AI platform designed to feel:

+* supportive
+* understandable
+* transparent
+* emotionally reassuring

 ---

-# 🔄 Finale Round Improvements

-We evolved SympSense from a simple AI prototype into a more responsible and production-oriented healthcare awareness platform.
+# 🖥️ Tech Stack

+### Frontend

+* React
+* TypeScript
+* Tailwind CSS
+* Vite

+### AI & APIs

+* Google Gemini API
+* Web Speech API

+### Observability & Monitoring

+* Datadog

-### Major Improvements
+### Deployment

-- 🔄 Redesigned UI for calm and clarity
-- 🧠 Introduced structured AI outputs
-- 📊 Built AI observability layer *(core USP)*
-- 🚨 Added safety and emergency detection
-- 🎨 Improved emotional tone and accessibility
-- 🔍 Added explainability and transparency systems

-👉 Our focus shifted from adding features → to building trustworthy and responsible AI experiences.
+* Vercel

 ---